 650 Group recognises Aerohive in cloud-managed wireless LAN

-Cloud-managed networking service provider Aerohive Networks has announced it is named the second largest vendor in the Enterprise-class Cloud-managed Wireless LAN (WLAN) market in the Cloud Managed Wireless LAN Services White Paper published by the 650 Group, an independent market research firm focused on researching data centre, communications, and information technology markets.
+Cloud-managed networking service provider Aerohive Networks has announced it is named the second largest vendor in the Enterprise-class Cloud-managed Wireless LAN (WLAN) market in the Cloud Managed Wireless LAN Services White Paper published by the 650 Group, an independent market research firm focused on researching data center, communications, and information technology markets.

 As one of the pioneers of Cloud-managed WLAN, Aerohive continues to drive Enterprise Networking innovation at cloud-speed with several recent industry firsts, including the first family of Wi-Fi 6 access points, first pluggable access point, and first with ISO27001 certification.

 “Many other vendors have offered Cloud-managed WLAN but have not displaced the two early players (Aerohive and Cisco-Meraki),” says 650 Group technology analyst Chris DePuy.